carpentries-incubator/lc-webscraping/_episodes/01-introduction.md

 ---

 ## What is web scraping?
 Web scraping is a technique for extracting information from websites.
-This can be done by hand but most of the time it is automated in some way.
+This can be done manually but most of the time it is automated in some way.
 It is closely related to the practice of web _indexing_, which is what search engines like Google do when mass analysing the Web to build their index.
 But contrary to _web indexing_, which typically parses the entire content of a web